 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

-Day 4 is a relaxed start to the day, as you leave Orkney and sail the Viking waters back to the mainland.
-From here you travel the old road right across the very top of Scotland, driving past the stunning Ben Loyal and Ben Hope mountains following the rocky cliffs and stunning golden sand beaches.
+After a relaxed start, you leave Orkney and sail the Viking waters back to the mainland.
+From here, you travel the old road right across the very top of Scotland, driving past the stunning Ben Loyal and Ben Hope mountains, following the rocky cliffs and stunning golden sand beaches.

-You can visit Culloden Moor, the site of The Battle of Culloden in 1746, one of the bloodiest events in our history and the last battle to have been fought on the British mainland, before taking a short drive to the ancient standing stones at Clava Cairns, made famous by Diana Gabaldon in the ‘Outlander’ books.
+You can visit Culloden Moor, the site of The Battle of Culloden in 1746, one of the bloodiest events in our history and the last battle to have been fought on the British mainland.
+Next, you take a short drive to the ancient standing stones at Clava Cairns, made famous by Diana Gabaldon in the ‘Outlander’ books.

 You stay two nights in Kirkwall, Orkney with a night in Inverness and Ullapool* before and after.